tillschwoerer/R-data-science-book/docs/lubridate.md

 ## #   RELATIVE_FEUCHTE <dbl>, NIEDERSCHLAGSDAUER <int>, NIEDERSCHLAGSHOEHE <dbl>,
 ## #   NIEDERSCHLAGSINDIKATOR <int>
 ```

-We don't encounter any NAs in the MESS_DATUM column.
-Eliminating NAs from the MESS_DATUM Column including the other variables of that specific observations from the data frame would have been possible with:
+We don't encounter any NAs in the `MESS_DATUM` column.
+Eliminating NAs from the `MESS_DATUM` column including the other variables of that specific observations from the data frame would have been possible with:

 ```r
 df <- df %>%
   filter(!is.na(MESS_DATUM))                      # missing MESS_DATUM observations (NAs) would/will be excluded from the data frame
 ```

 Now it is time to have a first explorative look at the data set.

 ```r